student-IH-labs-and-stuff/BEES-DAFT-MAY21/Projects/Final_Project/readme.md

 #### Dont forget on Notion we have a wonderful [additional resources](https://www.notion.so/ironhack/8af74fb0e11447e9812e816ec184b958?v=c90c2e1e8d2846f0bc25d8a9e667ff1e) section, solutions, links in the calendar and the class recordings too

+## Important note on finding data sources

++ on this project we want you to look for data from different sources, not KAGGLE
++ you can only use a kaggle data source if this is one element of your eventual data repository, or if you are enhancing the kaggle data with new data points- discuss with your mentor if you are unsure about this.
++ instead, consider using webscraping, APIs, raw data sources, surveys, other aggregators such as dataworld, opendata portal

 ## Deliverables of the final project

 + Link to the repository you used while working on your project.
 The repository must be well organised, with a readme that aids navigation, it should be clear in the folder structure which is your final notebook(s).
 The repo should include all the files /links to data sources you used in your project analysis and code with annotation and explanation of technical methods, where appropriate.
 I recommend including a diagram if the method was something we have not covered in class.
 Remember to commit often to avoid trouble in case you make mistakes.
 + Link to Trello or picture of your Kanban Board.
-Include the link or picture in the README file.
+Include the link (check the trello board is public so we can see it) or picture of the kanban board in your README file.
 + Your presentation as a url, slides or pdf